Inspiring Small Engine, Lawn & Garden, and Garden Pulling Tractor

 -

-Flanged Plastic Bushing.
+Flanged Nylon Bushing.
 High quality aftermarket.
-Dimensions: 3/4" I.D.
+Dimensions: 3/4" I.D. x

-column tube must be swaged (crimped inward to reduce diameter) with large
+tube must be swaged (crimped inward to reduce diameter) with large pliers

 $6.00 each, plus shipping & handling.